 |Used||To calculate the profit-making ability of the company.||To calculate Earnings per share (EPS).|

 EBIT = Net Income + Interest + Taxes

 |Net Income = Revenue – Cost of doing business|

 |Result||Calculation of Income generated mostly by operating before paying interests and taxes;||Calculation of total earnings of the company after paying the interests and taxes;|

 |People who use this||The government, investors in equity and debt;||Most equity investors.|

 EBIT and Net Income – Final Thoughts

-When we look at EBIT vs net income terms, we would see that they are both derived from the income statement.
-They’re used to reach conclusion about investing, sales, and other key factors of a business.
-EBIT vs net income serves useful purposes.
+When we look at EBIT vs. net income terms, we would see that they are both derived from the income statement.
+They’re used to reach a conclusion about investing, sales, and other key factors of a business.
+EBIT vs. net income serves useful purposes.
 And while finding financial ratios, we use them to get a glimpse of the financial health of a company.

-This has been a guide to the top differences between EBIT and Net Income.
-Here we also discuss the EBIT vs Net Income key differences with infographics, and comparison table.
+This article has been a guide to the top differences between EBIT and Net Income.
+Here we also discuss the EBIT vs. Net Income key differences with infographics and comparison table.
 You may also have a look at the following articles –